List of former Maryland state highways (2–199): MD 74

 Maryland Route 74 was the designation for Oppossumtown Pike from the old Frederick city limits on what is now Motter Avenue south of the US 15 freeway north to Poole Jones Road.
 MD 74 was paved as a macadam road north about 1.2 mi from the city limits between 1926 and 1928.
 The highway was extended north to its northern terminus by 1939.
 MD 74 was removed from the state highway system in 1956.

 MD 78

 Maryland Route 78 was the designation for Ballenger Creek Pike from what was the southern terminus of MD 351 near Adamstown north to US 340 near Frederick in southern Frederick County.
 The first portion of MD 78 was completed by 1927; the remainder of the highway was completed by 1938.
 MD 78 was replaced by an extension of MD 180 in 1970.
 All of former MD 78 became MD 351 in 1989.

 MD 81

-Maryland Route 81 was the designation for Sabillasville Road and Military Road from MD 806 (former US 15) in Thurmont north to Fort Ritchie in northernwestern Frederick County and far northeastern Washington County.
+Maryland Route 81 was the designation for Sabillasville Road and Military Road from MD 806 (former US 15) in Thurmont north to Fort Ritchie in northwestern Frederick County and far northeastern Washington County.
 MD 81 was completed from Thurmont to Sabillasville by 1927.
 The highway was replaced by a northern extension of MD 550 in 1977.